-The Council on Environmental Quality (CEQ) defines indirect effects as project impacts that are "caused by the action and are later in time or farther removed in distance but are still reasonably foreseeable."
+The CEQ defines indirect effects as project impacts that are "caused by the action and are later in time or farther removed in distance but are still reasonably foreseeable."
 Indirect effects may include growth inducing or other effects related to changes in the pattern of land use, population density, or growth rate, and related effects on air and water and other natural systems, including ecosystems.

-This indirect and effects analysis considers the No Build Alternative, the Passing Lane Alternative, the Hybrid Alternative, and the 4-lane Alternative.
-It also reviews possible effects with the improvements associated with corridor preservation.
+This indirect effects analysis considers the No-Build Alternative, the Passing Lane Alternative, the Hybrid Alternative, and the 4-lane On-alignment Alternative.
+It also reviews possible effects with the improvements associated with corridor preservation, if they are implemented.